mindkin/hourfleet/docs/howitworks.md

 When a borrower of a car on your network has used and returned the car, they will need to be charged for that usage.
 Charges are always charged to a verified credit card.

-The owner of the car in a P2P business will also need to be remmitted an amount for the use of their car.
+The owner of the car in a P2P business will also need to be remitted an amount for the use of their car.
 In a B2C business, the operator is the car owner, and will also need to be remitted for the use of the car.
 Remittance is always paid to a verified bank account.

-While remittance can be calculated and can be performed automatically by Hourfleet, the automatic charging of usage and late charges is not always desirable for the network operator.
-For example, if one of your users has had a poor experience, you may want to discount or waive usage charges for them on a case by case basis.
-For this reason, all billing in Hourfleet is performed manually after the fact, by the network operator.
+While usage charges and remittance can be calculated and could technically be performed automatically by Hourfleet, doing this automatically for every usage is not always desirable for a network operator.
+For example, if one of your borrowers has had a very poor experience within your network, you may decide as the network operator to discount or waive usage charges for them on a case by case basis.

+For these kinds of reasons, all charing and remitting in Hourfleet is performed manually after the fact, by the network operator.
+All remittance and charging is performed after a booking is closed out and settled by the car owner, and is added to a backlog that can be managed by operators.

-> Note: the amount to charge a user is always automatically calculated for the network operator.
+> Note: the amount to charge a borrower, and the amount to remit the car owner, is always automatically calculated for you to make the act of reconciling the charges and remittance as easy as possible.

 The Hourfleet web app has all the tools to manually view all charges and to manually bill the user.

 <<Screenshot of billing a user for a booking>>

+#### Usage Charges and Settlements

+Each hourfleet tenancy decides its own financial model for how its car sharing network charges borrowers and remits its car owners.
+The finaincial model is all cases can be quite complex depending on your commerical arrangements with: your customers (borrowers and car owners) and your insurer.

+> Note: In a B2C car sharing network, the network operator is typically (but not always) the owner of the cars on the network (it could be a 3rd party), whereas in a P2P car sharing network, other members of the network typically (but not always) own the cars.
+Car ownership should be understood to be separate from whether the network is B2C or P2P.

+Refering to the [network operator configuration](youconfigure.html#business-models) you can see the various options you have in the financial model of your car sharing network.
+Notice that your car sharing network can support either a B2C model, or a P2P model.

+In a B2C model, a network operator typically owns the cars, and is remitted all the usage charges, less any payouts it must make to an insurer.

+In a P2P model, a network operator typically shares the revenue generated by borrowers renting out the cars of the car owners, less any insurance payouts.

+In either model, insurance payouts can be a combination of a fix fee, plus some share rate.

+> Special Case: A network, like a trial network or promotional network, may not charge borrowers anything for using any of the cars on the network, and therefore there will be no revenue at all.

+This part of the financial model determines the fixed revenue of the business.
+The variable amount of revenue generated by actual usage of the cars by borrowers is determined by the 'Usage Model' or each car.

+In a 'Scheduled' model, where cars are 'booked' ahead of time for a known period of time, revenue depends on the hourly/daily/weekly prices set by the car owner.
+Actual revenue depends on how much (to nearest minute) of usage the car is used by the borrower within the schedule.
+Late fees and fixed penalties are mandatory for schedule infractions, depending on tolerances set by the network.

+In an 'Immediate'model, where cars are not booked, but used on demand (if available), for an unknown period of time, revenue also depends on hourly/daily/weekly prices set by the car owner.
+Revenue depends on how much (to nearest minute) of usage the car is used by the borrower.
+Late fees and penalties are only used in cases of gross over usage depending on maximums set by network operator.

+In either model, there are also booking fees per usage that can be applied, and various timescales that can be defined controlling late fees and fixed penalties.

+Together, both the 'Ownership' and 'Usage' models provide the financial models for actual charges and remittance for both borrwer and car owner.

+> Note: In the Hourfleet web app, when it comes time to calculate any charges or remit any settlements, a full breakdown of the amounts will be presented to the user.

+<<screenshot of charges for a user at the end of a booking, with latet fees>>
+<<screenshot of remittance for a car owner when billing>>

 ### Carkit Management